GOATnote-Inc/periodicdent42/README.md

 ## Overview

-An autonomous experimentation platform that transforms physical R&D challenges into strategic advantages.
-This system acts as a co-pilot (evolving to autopilot) for materials science, chemistry, and physics research by combining AI reasoning, safety-critical execution, and glass-box interpretability.
+An autonomous experimentation platform designed for materials science, chemistry, and physics research.
+This system combines AI reasoning, safety-critical execution, and interpretable decision-making to support laboratory workflows.

 ## Key Moats